MiDataInt/mdi-desktop-app/docs/options/server-connection.md

 ## {{page.title}}

-The MDI Apps Launcher makes it easy to to connect to a remote HPC server, like UM Great Lakes.
+The MDI Desktop App makes it easy to to connect to a remote HPC server, like UM Great Lakes.
 Simply provide a valid user login and server address.